xuebiu/try/README.md

 # try
-try to creat a new repository
+try to creat a new repository of xueweimin